lailabougria/talks/message-processing-failed-but-whats-the-root-cause/resources/README.md

 # Resources

-Here you can find a list of resources to further your understanding of these topics (I keep this list up to date with new resources I come across).
+Here you can find a list of resources to further your understanding of these topics.
+I try to keep this list up to date with new resources I come across, if you can think of valuable additions, feel free to contribute!

 ## Testing message-driven systems